viirya/ros-driver-techman-robot/README.md

 # ROS driver for Techman robot

 A driver provides ROS support for techman robots.
 TM5_700 is available for ROS Indigo.

+TM5_700 is also available for ROS Kinetic.
+It is now in a branch and under test.

+This is originally forked from [techman_robot](https://github.com/kentsai0319/techman_robot).
+Because looks like that repo isn't actively maintained, this repo copies that repo and does some development here.

 > __NOTE__:
 This project is in development.
 Currently, only TM5_700 is available, there will be TM5_900 and TM10_1300 in the future.
 Note that we will use "tm700" to represent TM5_700 in this package.